the great R. Crumb

 Is that an accurate description?

-1. Kevin S Wymore says:
+1. Kevin S Wymore Avatar

 Andrea Mitchell can go fly a kite.